ORNL/ReSolve/README.md

 - Phil Roth
 - Cameron Rutherford

-Development of this coede was supported by the Exascale Computing Project (ECP), Project Number: 17-SC-20-SC, a collaborative effort of two DOE organizations—the Office of Science and the National Nuclear Security Administration—responsible for the planning and preparation of a capable exascale ecosystem—including software, applications, hardware, advanced system engineering, and early testbed platforms—to support the nation's exascale computing imperative.
+Development of this code was supported by the Exascale Computing Project (ECP), Project Number: 17-SC-20-SC, a collaborative effort of two DOE organizations—the Office of Science and the National Nuclear Security Administration—responsible for the planning and preparation of a capable exascale ecosystem—including software, applications, hardware, advanced system engineering, and early testbed platforms—to support the nation's exascale computing imperative.

 ## License
 Copyright &copy; 2023, UT-Battelle, LLC, and Battelle Memorial Institute.

 ReSolve is a free software distributed under a BSD-style license.
 See the [LICENSE](LICENSE) and [NOTICE](NOTICE) files for details.
 All new contributions to ReSolve must be made under the smae licensing terms.

+**Please Note** If you are using ReSolve with any third party libraries linked in (e.g., KLU), be sure to review the respective license of the package as that license may have more restrictive terms than the ReSolve license.